gstack/parseq/index.md

 );
 {% endhighlight %}

-Function `f2` is called with its value parameter containing the content of file1 (or err contains the error returned by readfile)
+Function `f2` is called with its value parameter containing the content of file1 (or err contains the error returned by readfile).

-Function done is called with `value` = "from f2"
+Function done is called with `value` = "from f2".

+`done` is always called no matter what as the last function.
+If any function signals an error, `done` will be called next and remaining functions will be skipped.

 ## Parallel flow